HEAL/healdata-utils/NOTES.md

     - bacpac: what is the data source where data types/formats came from?
     - hemo: SAS type/format mappings

+- TODO: CLI with conversion type and output type

 ## Study specific
 ```yaml
 bacpac: